 Admissions Requirements

-- If accepted into the pre-physician assistant program, you’ll be required to complete 50 shadow hours before class begins in the fall.
-Students transferring into the second year must have a minimum of 150 hours.
-You’ll also need to complete a minimum of 500 hours of direct patient contact and 100 hours of shadowing a PA or physician before applying to our graduate PA program.
+- If accepted into the Pre-physician assistant pathway, you'll be required to complete 50 direct patient care hours before class begins in the fall if transferring into the first-year and a minimum of 150 direct patient care hours if transferring into the second year.
+You'll need to complete a minimum of 350 documented direct patient care hours at the time of application to the Masters in Physician Assistant program.

 Prerequisites